 All parents need to be concerned about online predators.
-But kids and teens with learning and attention issues may be at increased risk.
+But kids and teens with learning and thinking differences may be at increased risk.
 Use these tips to teach your child how to stay safe online.

 low self-esteem.
-Many kids with learning and attention issues struggle with social as well as academic skills.
+Many kids with learning and thinking differences struggle with social as well as academic skills.
 That’s why it’s important to help your child be wary of strangers she meets online.
 Make clear that some online predators are old men or women pretending to be kids.
 And some predators are young adults or even teenagers.
 It may help to show your child news stories about predators who met kids through social networks or gaming platforms.

-All kids are prone to risky behavior, but children with learning and attention issues can be especially at risk.
+risky behavior, but children with learning and thinking differences can be especially at risk.
 They may want to express their independence and they may be curious, especially about topics like sex or drugs.
 So they may actually seek out online friends with whom they can talk about these topics.
 Tell your child it’s OK to be curious about these things.
 But explain that discussing these topics online with people they don’t know can be dangerous.

 Give examples to help your child understand what a healthy relationship looks like and when she’s in danger of being exploited.
 Talk about unhealthy risks, such as using drugs or sending sexy photos.
 Make sure she knows that being pressured to keep a relationship secret or to do something that makes her uncomfortable is a sign that she’s in a risky relationship that should be ended right away.

 One way predators make connections with children is by having private conversations in chat rooms.
 Talk to your child about why she should never chat privately with someone she doesn’t know, no matter how innocent it seems.
-Kids with learning and attention issues are particularly vulnerable because they may be seeking friendship and acceptance that they aren’t finding offline.
+Kids with learning and thinking differences are particularly vulnerable because they may be seeking friendship and acceptance that they aren’t finding offline.
 And they may not know how to get out of unwanted online relationships.

 Talk to your child about how flirty conversations may seem exciting at first but can quickly escalate and lead to feeling uncomfortable or used.
 Point out common ways people flirt online.
 These include talking about what you’re wearing (or not wearing) and discussing celebrities’ sex lives.
 Predators are looking for kids who want to talk dirty and share explicit photos or articles.
 Help your child know what behavior is acceptable online, including blocking messages from certain users and telling a trusted adult about being harassed.